lit/lit/packages/labs/eleventy-plugin-lit/README.md

 You will need to tell the plugin where to find the component definitions for the components you'll render in your templates by passing a list of one or more scripts to load via the `componentModules` option.
-Because Eleventy does not support ESM configuration files, your components will need to be built as `commonjs`/`umd`.

 ```js
 const litPlugin = require('../index.js');